Slow progress in pharmacy automation and stale technology creates ho-hum interest

 I’m looking for the next revolutionary technology and certainly hope to see it soon.
 I’m just sayin’.

-4 thoughts on “Slow progress in pharmacy automation and stale technology creates ho-hum interest”
+4 responses to “Slow progress in pharmacy automation and stale technology creates ho-hum interest”

 I hear you, man, it’s big yawn out there.
 There is one bright spot of innovation – check out Sabal Medical.
 They’ve developed a cart to dispense patient meds and floor stock at the bedside, including narcs.
 No more trips to the ADC.
 It is like have a unit dose packager at the bedside (arguably better than your suggestion under #4 above!).
 We also have software to orchestrate patient picking and streamline quality control and returns.
 Best!
 J